OceanGlidersCommunity/Oxygen_SOP/README.md

 6. The SOP team will approve your changes and you're done!
 7. All contributers will be listed as co-authors on the next peer-reviewed publication.

+## Questions?
+Do you have any questions related to oxygen measurements on gliders?
+Or do you struggle to comment / edit the SOP document?
+Just raise a question [here](https://github.com/OceanGlidersCommunity/Oxygen_SOP/discussions).

 ## Licence

 ## About Markdown and Pandoc